VITObelgium/pid-python-quickstart/pid-python-airflow/README.md

 	on_workflow_success(self, process_log, context=None, result=None)
 	on_workflow_failure(self, process_log, context=None, received_exception=None)

 The first group deals with operator logging.
-The associated methods should be extended only if the user wish to log operation results.
-The Second group deals with global workflow logging.
+The associated methods should be extended only if the user wish to log detailed operation results.
+The Second group deals with the global workflow logging.

 The aim of
-- the init_* methods is to create a process_log entry from the logging factory, and this according certain configuration parameter.
-It is mandatory for such methods to return a process_log entry.
+- the init_* methods is to create a process_log entry from the logging factory, and this according configuration parameter that are provided in the given method.
+It is mandatory for such methods to return the build process_log entry.
 - The on_start_* methods is to indicate to the logging facility that it should start logging information on the process at this point.
-- the on_*_success is to provided to the user the result of the call ( if any ) and to let the user log the result ( or any information ) on the step.
+- the on_*_success is to provided to the user the result of the call ( if any ) and to let the user log the result ( or any information ) of the step.
-- the on_*_failure is to indicate to the user that the call has failed and so that he can log that fact to the logging facility.
+- the on_*_failure is to indicate to the user that the call has failed and so that he can log that fact to the Processing Information DataStore facility.
+For the workflows, any exception could be received by the method ( depending on the situation ).
+For the operators, only the AirflowOperatorIssue exception can be gotten.
+That exception has a standard message ( message field ) and the boolean "retry" field, that is set to True if the operator shall be reexecuted in a next time.

 Example :